IsaacG/Advent-of-Code/2023/notes.md

 I added `pre_run()` logic to validate these assumptions.

+## Issues

+1. I wasted some time since I forgot to reset steps=0 inside my `foreach start` loop.
+2. The instructions in part 2 has example nodes with digits in the name, which threw me for a loop.
+   For part 1 I assumed the node names were all alpha.
+   And they are!
+   The example is just odd.

 # Day 09

+The exercise: given a sequence of numbers, use the iterative first-different approach to compute the next value.
+This is how derivatives in math works.
+Part two: extend the above to solve for test prior value as well as the following value.

 I instantly recognized this as requiring solving a polynomial and describing the first differences approach.
 However, I am not sufficiently familiar with numpy or other math libraries to leverage those.
 I was also battling internet issues this night.

+## Approach

+I solved this using the approach described in the exercise.
+This was more of a "implement this algorithm" than "figure out how to solve this".
+That said, using a math solver library would probably be less code and more efficient.

 This code could be made more efficient (by roughly 10%) by reducing the recursion limit by one.